-Signature of Authorized Representative Date Signed Albert Darh 12/23/22 Printed or Typed Name of Authorized R epresentative Title Albert Darh Director of Public Works Office Telephone Alternative Telephone E-mail Address (123) 456-7890 (123) 456-0987 adarh@provider.com
+Signature of Authorized Representative Date Signed Printed or Typed Name of Authorized Representative Title Office Telephone Alternative Telephone E-mail Address

 Submitting the Reimbursement Request

 Read, sign and date the certification section at the bottom of the Reimbursement Request form.
 The Authorized Representative named in the Resolution must sign the Request.
 Review the list of additional forms and documentation below that must be submitted with the Reimbursement Request form.